MaksuCode/trendyol-automation/README.md

 # trendyol-automation
-Trendyol web page Automation with Selenium WebDriver This is a basic web automation created with Selenium.
+Trendyol web basePage Automation with Selenium WebDriver This is a basic web automation created with Selenium.